Daytona Truck Accident Lawyers

 Overloading Trucks

-Sharing the road with large 18-wheelers, cruising at top speed down the Interstate can be a scary occurrence.
-Trying to pass or being passed by one that is obviously overloaded can be downright terrifying.
-Truck loads are carefully governed by state and federal regulations, but all to often are skirted by truck drivers trying to deliver more goods more quickly in order to make greater profits.
+Truck loads are carefully governed by state and federal regulations, but all too often are skirted by truck drivers trying to deliver more goods more quickly in order to make greater profits.
 Overloading a truck puts all the other drivers on the road at greater risk of being involved in a trucking accident.
 These drivers need to be held responsible for their actions against other innocent victims.
+To pursue compensation for the injuries you sustained in a collision with a commercial vehicle, please call (407) 712-7300 for a free consultation.

 Truck Cargo